-The competition between leaders and local political executives through games of influence limits their ability to contribute effectively to the improvement of the civilmilitary relationship.
-Local political competition can be a cause of the withering of the civil-military relationship.
+The competition between leaders and local political executives through games of influence limits their ability to contribute effectively to the improvement of the civilrelationship. political military Local competition can be a cause of the withering of the civil-military relationship.
 There is an intrinsically well-established mutual influence between local communities and local political leaders.
 It is recognized that these actors can play a crucial role in strengthening the links between the army and the populations.
 In Folon, for example, despite the predominance of the party in power in the region, there is a play of interests among the political actors that tends to want to control the neighborhoods and large families (e.g., the Kablas) or to master the spaces of expression of young people, such as tea grins.
-This desire to have the consent of community leaders limits the power to facilitate dialogue between communities and security forces.
+This desire to have the consent of community leaders limits the facilitate dialogue power to between communities and security forces.